Arctic Char Fishing - Lodges, Destinations & Guided Trips

 Canada – Remote rivers and sea-run char

-From Labrador and Quebec to Nunavut and the Northwest Territories, Canada is home to some of the world’s best Arctic Char fisheries.
-These northern waters host both sea-run and lake-dwelling fish, often accessed by fly-in lodges or guided floatplane camps.
+From Labrador and Quebec to Nunavut and the Northwest Territories, Canada hosts some of the world’s best Arctic char fisheries.
+Sea-run fish returning from the ocean in July and August are the prime target, accessed by fly-in lodges and floatplane camps on remote northern rivers.

 Greenland – Sight-fish glacial rivers for massive char

-Greenland’s west coast rivers are legendary for sea-run Arctic Char.
-Anglers sight-cast to cruising fish in clear, icy water—often while wading remote rivers just minutes from the sea.
+Greenland’s west coast rivers are legendary for sea-run Arctic char.
+Anglers sight-cast to cruising fish in clear, icy water — often wading remote rivers just minutes from the sea, targeting fish that are chrome-bright and full of ocean aggression.

 Iceland – Volcanic rivers and lake systems